Days Out in Kent: The Garden of England

 Things to do in Kent this weekend

 Many of Kent's tourist attractions are open all year round so find something to do today with activities listings each showing a map and opening times for your convenience.
-Maidstone, Folkestone, Asford, and Dover are all open for business despite Operation Stack and the intermittent closure of parts of the M20.
+Seasonal events in Kent take place all year round so whatever weekend you're visiting, there's bound to be something near you.

 Those who prefer their meals brought to them are always keen to try out a great country pub, where one of Kent’s most famous assets, the local wine, can be sampled.
 For a more active way to unwind Kent’s blue flag beaches offer ample opportunities to take part in the water sports, and for those who are looking to dive deeper into Kent, there are plenty of options for somewhere to stay if you’d like to experience more than a day: